10-Day Iceland Itinerary: Westfjords, Highlands & North Iceland

 It’s also very easy to visit Latrabjarg bird cliffs on this same day.
 Latrabjarg is one of the best places to see puffins in Iceland, so if you are traveling in the right season (June to mid August), don’t miss it!

 TIP: Don’t forget your swimwear and a towel.
 We recommend packing a quick-drying travel towel for every member of your group.
-If you want to, you’ll be able to go swimming almost daily when following this itinerary.
+If you want to, you can go swimming almost daily when following this itinerary.

-• Accommodation: We stayed at Móra Guesthouse in Birkimelur.
-Hotel Latrabjarg is a great option if you are also planning to visit Latrabjarg.
+- Accommodation: We stayed at Móra Guesthouse in Birkimelur.
+If you are also planning on visiting Latrabjarg, Hotel Breidavik is likely a better option.

 Also in the Westfjords, you could easily spend at least three days and not see everything.
 But even if you just visit for one day, it’s absolutely worth a trip.
 In our detailed guide below, you can find all the details with our suggested itinerary.
 Check it out!